 While the CMS Contao hasn’t stepped out from behind the shadow of big content management systems yet, it has been gaining a very active community.
 Currently, more than 150,000 websites have been created with the CMS solution.
 The open source software first appeared in 2006 as TypoLight, and four years later, developers renamed it Contao.
 The change was made due the name’s similarity to its competitor, TYPO3.
 Contao is a classic web content management system; social publishing and blog publishing as well as blogging extensions are the system’s main focus.

 Above all, companies investing in a CMS need one thing: the ability to plan in the long term.
 At the end of 2011, the developers at Contao aimed to provide more planning security through new organizational features and clear control systems.
 Among the things that were agreed upon are:

 - Fixed release times

 With version 2.11, Contao developers introduced a long term support (LTS) feature.
-Generally, program versions are supported for 24 months and are also provided with updates (even if newer versions are released).
-Contao’s release plan can be found here.
+Generally, program versions are supported for four years and are also provided with updates (even if newer versions are released).
+We suggest to have a look at Contao’s release plan.

 Who is Contao suitable for?

 Contao is a very versatile CMS and can be used in many ways.
 Medium to larger web projects in particular benefit from the high-performance, easily expandable system architecture.
 Big companies like Siemens and Telekom have already installed projects with the CMS.
 Thanks to its easy application, beginners can easily obtain convincing results.
 Many useful features are already installed with the basic version: The accessibility, search engine optimization, and the integrated newsletter tool, for example, make Contao especially interesting for corporate websites.

 If you want to check whether the Contao CMS is the right choice, you can test the online-demo.
 Here, you’ll have access to the backend of a Contao installation and can get to know the content management system better.